colm-2025-pragmatics-llms/website/content/_index.md

           <h2 style="font-size:1.5rem; margin-bottom:1rem;">Submission Format</h2>
           <div>
             <h4 style="font-size:1.1rem; text-left; font-weight:400; margin-bottom:2rem;">
             We seek <strong>both short and long papers</strong> (up to 4 and 8 pages, respectively) excluding references and appendices.
+We invite various types of manuscripts, including position papers.
 All submissions will be in PDF format and submitted via the OpenReview portal.
+Manuscripts should be formatted in the COLM 2025 LaTeX template.
 Reviews will be double-blind.
-All accepted papers are non-archival.
+All accepted papers are non-archival and will be published on the workshop website.
+            The link to OpenReview will be available soon.
             </h4>
           </div>
         </div>